browserengineering/book/book/visual-effects.md

-To handle the order of operations properly, browsers apply blending not to individual shapes but to a tree of surfaces.
+To handle the order of operations properly, browsers apply blending not to individual shapes but to a tree of surfaces (see Figure 4).
 Conceptually, each shape is drawn to its own surface, and then blended into its parent surface.
 Different structures of intermediate surfaces create different visual effects.[^tree-blog] Rastering a web page requires a bottom-up traversal of this conceptual tree: to raster a surface you first need to raster